 Florida Atlantic University students, faculty and staff are the Libraries' primary clientele.
 The needs of FAU users take priority over other patrons who are granted library privileges for the purpose of engaging in research or quiet study.
 An environment conducive to quiet study and research can occur only with the cooperation and support of all users.

 Social activities should take place in other campus facilities or off campus, not in the library.
-Accordingly, persons determined by the library staff to be disruptive to a quiet study atmosphere may expect to be asked, and are required, to remove themselves from the library immediately.
-In some instances the Florida Atlantic University Police Department may be called to handle a distrubance.
+Accordingly, persons determined by the library staff to be disruptive to a quiet study atmosphere may expect to be asked and are required, to remove themselves from the library immediately.
+In some instances, the Florida Atlantic University Police Department may be called to handle a disturbance.

 All cell phones should be set to ring in 'silent' mode and all conversation should be carried on in areas that will not disturb others.